johnamdickson/portfolio-project-4/README.md

 - The emissions page contains a striking image adjacent to callout of an individual in an industrial setting entering data into an ipad.
 This image was selected to convey another of the app's core objectives - Monitor.<br><br>
 ![emissions-image](https://res.cloudinary.com/dndmvsjh7/image/upload/c_scale,w_942/v1698614641/emissions-checks_x06g1j.webp)

 - All icons on the site were added to provide more engaging user experience.
-The main icon used in the logo and also favicon is that of a droplet, used to symbolise the purpose of the app.<br><br>
+The main icon used in the logo is that of a droplet, used to symbolise the purpose of the app.<br><br>
 <p align="center">
   <img src="static/images/favicon.png"  width="100" height="100">
 </p>